timLP79/cbt12/README.md

 - **Responses**: User answers linked to attempts, with clinician feedback support

 ### Workflow
-The application implements a **clinician review workflow** where participants complete assessments, clinicians review submissions, and participants advance only after approval.
-This supports the Option D "Hybrid Approach" - flexible review with approval, revision, or supervisor referral options.
+The application implements a **clinician review workflow** where participants complete assessments, administrative staff (clinicians/supervisors) review submissions, and participants advance only after approval.
+This supports a flexible review approach with approval, revision, or supervisor referral options.

 ## Features